Duration: 11 weeks

 Up to six individuals are accepted on a competitive basis each year for the Clinical Pastoral Education Internship.
 The program begins in early June and continues through mid-August of the same year.

-Your application and all supporting documentation will be received and reviewed on a rolling basis beginning in October for the following June.
+Your application and all supporting documentation must be received by April 15, 2020.
+Applications are reviewed on a rolling basis beginning in October for the following June.

 Applicants will need to complete items 1-11 in the ACPE application which will be uploaded as one document to your CPE Internship application.